-This section contains a summary of 'Sustainable Futures 30/50', which is our long-term planning project for the district, developed through consultation with the community.
+This page contains a summary of the 'Sustainable Futures 30/50', project which is our long-term planning project for the district, developed through consultation with the community.

 Planning for future growth